 Rolling Suitcase

-A rolling suitcase is high on many people’s list of essential travel items for Europe.
-They’re super convenient to roll around places like the airport, and put way less strain on your back.
+A rolling suitcase is super convenient to roll around places like the airport, and put way less strain on your back.

 The downside of rolling suitcases for Europe is that historic cobbled streets just weren’t made for this modern invention.
-So you’ll want to pick one that has a handle as well.
+Anyone who has undergone the mortifying shame of your suitcase clack clack clacking along a street for what feels like eternity knows what I’m talking about.

 Recommended